Yes, you can name more than one person on your durable power of attorney, but our law firm generally advises against it under most circumstances.

 Mom and dad are age 90 and having a few health issues and memory problems.
 They are both acting independently and are in charge of all decisionmaking.
 Due to their advanced age, however, they name their trusted and responsible son/daughter as co-power of attorney so he/she can step in and help when or if they have a problem at the same time.
 We also granted independent signature powers so they can act alone.
 Our planning in this situation is far preferable to the parents just naming each other because of a possible downturn at or around the same time.
 This can help prevent crisis situations and stress for the family, to say the least

 Consultation with a good attorney may help you figure the right way for your own situation, of course.
-If your children travel and are all trustworthy, for instance, then naming children and co-attorneys-in-fact with independent signature power can be just fine.
-If you do not do things the right way, the power of attorney may not be able to prevent a guardianship, so think about things thoroughly!
+If your children travel and are all trustworthy, for instance, then naming children and co-attorneys, in fact, with independent signature power, can be just fine.
+If you do not do things the right way, the power of attorney may not be able to prevent guardianship, so think about things thoroughly!

-Sometimes people think about spreading the potential burden around been family members, and that can be helpful in the right situation.
-For instance, you name your financially savvy daughter as your power of attorney but your son who is in the medical field as your designation of health care surrogate.
+Sometimes, people think about spreading the potential burden around family members, and that can be helpful in the right situation.
+For instance, you name your financially savvy daughter as your power of attorney, but your son, who is in the medical field, as your designation of health care surrogate.
 This way, one can pay the bills while the other can do all the doctor/care management work.
-A lot of factors go into the decisionmaking of who to choose as your health care surrogate.
+A lot of factors go into the decision-making of who to choose as your health care surrogate.

 Planning with a revocable living trust is very common in Florida.
-A trust is an excellent way to avoid probate and prepare for your incapacity and can be recommended under a variety of situations.
+A trust is an excellent way to avoid probate and prepare for your incapacity, and it can be recommended under a variety of situations.
 Learn more about how durable powers of attorney interact with revocable living trusts here.

 Your incapacity planning may be the most important estate planning decision you make and you should not use on-line forms to assist you.
 Simply put, the training a good elder law attorney receives, plus the experience of working with elders on a daily basis, cannot be replaced by forms.
 Do not put your faith in on-line forms!